-If you have self-employment income, SEP IRA’s are a great vehicle for turbo-charging your retirement savings while simultaneously reducing your tax obligation.
+If you have self-employment income, SEP IRA’s (SEP stands for “Simplified Employee Pension”) are a great vehicle for turbo-charging your retirement savings while simultaneously reducing your tax obligation.

 The only downside to SEP IRA’s is that they aren’t the most intuitive.
 But don’t let that dissuade you – becoming familiar with a few basics goes a long ways.